 Lost but not least!
 Secret Lovers – Do Me Right (Bottom Line Records)

-‘Do Me Right is certainly one of the most solid grooves one may ever think of.
-Built on killer synth lines over an infectious rumblin’ bassline with powerful vocals out of a dialogue seeing a woman responding to a man.
-‘Do Me Right’… Secret Lovers pretty much did it.
+‘Do Me Right’ is certainly one of the most solid grooves one may ever think of.
+Built on killer synth lines over an infectious rumblin’ bassline.
+And this in addition to powerful vocals out of a dialogue seeing a woman responding to a man.
+‘Do Me Right’… Secret Lovers pretty much did it as a matter of fact.
 Never heard of this?
 Check it then and let us know what you think…

 Born in the USSR, Ed The Red, who’s real name is Edward Goltsman, immigrated to the USA in 1979 as a teenager.
 He had been studying piano and voice since age 6 and went to Berklee College of Music once in America.
 By the 80’s he was working as a professional keyboard player with Jazz, Funk, Gospel and top 40 bands.
 He started producing and mixing in 1985.
 And in the next 5 years he placed tracks with countless labels.
 From Emergency Records to Active Records and Jump Street Records.
 Not to mention Sutra, Quark and Atlantic Records and others.